Sonia Nazario: Career

 In 1993, Nazario left the Wall Street Journal for a second time and joined the Los Angeles Times to write about social issues, including those dealing with Latinos and Latin America.
 The following year, she won a George Polk Award for Local Reporting for a series about hunger among schoolchildren in California.

 In 1995, the Pulitzer Prize was awarded to the Staff of the Los Angeles Times for local reporting of spot news for their 1994 coverage of the first day of the Los Angeles earthquake.

 In 1998, Nazario was a finalist for the Pulitzer Prize for Feature Writing for her story about what life was like for the children of drug addicts.
 Her photographer for the project, Clarence Williams, won the Pulitzer Prize for Feature Photography for photos taken to accompany the story.

 In 2002, Nazario finished work on a six-part series, entitled "Enrique's Journey", about the experiences of Latin American children who immigrate to join their parents in the U.S. The newspaper series won more than a dozen national journalism awards, among them the Pulitzer Prize for Feature Writing, the George Polk Award for International Reporting, the Grand Prize of the Robert F. Kennedy Journalism Award, and the National Association of Hispanic Journalists Guillermo Martinez-Marquez Award for Overall Excellence.
 The story also garnered the Pulitzer Prize for Feature Photography for her accompanying photographer, Don Bartletti.

 In 2006, Nazario published a book, Enrique's Journey, which significantly expanded her newspaper series.
-It became a national bestseller and won two book awards.
+It became a national bestseller and won two book awards, the 2006 California Book Award silver medal, and the 2007 Christopher Award.
 It has been published in eight languages and has been adopted by 54 universities and scores of high schools nationwide as their "freshman read" or "all-campus read."